mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 In AI-Daleel, all database CRUD operations and OpenAI inference calls are implemented as tRPC procedures that are protected by middleware session authentication via `protectedProcedure`.
 This means that only requests from authenticated users with valid sessions are allowed, minimizing the risk of potential DDOS attacks.
 This security measure is crucial for preventing malicious attacks that could potentially bring down the site and result in significant financial losses.
 #### Prisma
 In modern web development, you do not want to write native SQL queries whenever the client needs data.
-For one, there are many database-specific flavours of SQL, and hard-coding SQL queries are an easy way to give future you more work when you decide to migrate to a different database.
+For one, there are many database-specific flavours of SQL, and hard-coding SQL queries is an easy way to give future you more work when you decide to migrate to a different database.
 On top of that, it is easy to get things wrong and introduce severe security risks like SQL injection.
 SQL queries are also not strictly typed by nature, which goes against modern type-safety standards.
 The solution to all of this is the usage of ORMs.

-Prisma is an open-source type-safe object-relational mapping (ORM) framework that is used to communicate with the database.
+Prisma is an open-source type-safe object-relational mapping (ORM) framework.
 Prisma Client performs database operations with TypeScript methods in place of native SQL queries.
 This comes with the benefit of type-safety, ensuring that the server-side query matches the data models and types in `schema.prisma`.
 For example, this is how the schema for two of the tables in AI-Daleel is defined:

 ```
 model Verses {